jahnueldorelus/cs601-final-project/README.md

 # CS601 Final Project

 This webpage is an autobiography of Jahnuel Dorelus.
+This is a summary of some of the interesting things about my educational and personal life.

 ## Authors